My dad (second from right) sang bass in the Butterchords, a barbershop quartet

 I just assumed everyone had three-foot snowbanks at the end of their driveway in the winter.
 Who knew?
 (1967)

 The Thompson family, circa 1967, not looking all that happy.
-I suspect we were starting to feels the cracks in the foundation.
+I suspect we were starting to feel the cracks in the foundation.

 My first day of kindergarten.
-My necklace held a Little Kiddle doll that is unfortunately turned backwards.
+My necklace held a Little Kiddle doll that I adored.

 My kindergarten report card shows I was mostly a straight-S (Satisfactory) student, but dropped the ball on "working carefully and neatly," proving that people really can change.
 (1968)